jtejido/hello.js/README.md

 # hello.js

+This is a fork for using OAuth API v2 from Linkedin.

 [![CDNJS](https://img.shields.io/cdnjs/v/hellojs.svg)](https://cdnjs.com/libraries/hellojs/)

 A client-side JavaScript SDK for authenticating with [OAuth2](http://tools.ietf.org/pdf/draft-ietf-oauth-v2-12.pdf) (and **OAuth1** with a [oauth proxy](#oauth-proxy)) web services and querying their REST APIs.
 HelloJS standardizes paths and responses to common APIs like Google Data Services, Facebook Graph and Windows Live Connect.
 It's **modular**, so that list is [growing](./modules).
 No more spaghetti code!